akamaster/pytorch_resnet_cifar10/README.md

 ```

 ## Details of training
-This implementation follows paper in straightforward manner with some caveats. **Firstly**, original paper uses 45k/5k train/validation split to train data, and selects best performing model based on performance on validation set.
-This implementation does not do any validation testing, so if you need to compare your results on ResNet head-to-head to orginal paper's keep this in mind. **Secondly**, if you want to train ResNet1202 keep in mind that you need 16GB memory on GPU.
+This implementation follows paper in straightforward manner with some caveats: **First**, original paper uses 45k/5k train/validation split on train data, and selects the best performing model based on the performance on the validation set.
+This implementation does not do any validation testing, so if you need to compare your results on ResNet head-to-head to orginal paper keep this in mind. **Second**, if you want to train ResNet1202 keep in mind that you need 16GB memory on GPU.

 ## Pretrained models for download
 1. [ResNet20, 8.27% err](https://github.com/akamaster/pytorch_resnet_cifar10/raw/master/pretrained_models/resnet20.th)